seanedwards/chef-cfer-consul-cluster/README.md

 * A comma-separated list of Subnet IDs
 * An EC2 Keypair name

 Review and modify [consul.rb](https://github.com/seanedwards/chef-cfer-consul-cluster/blob/master/consul.rb) before using this in production.
+I recommend also creating a [wrapper cookbook](https://www.chef.io/blog/2013/12/03/doing-wrapper-cookbooks-right/) to add your own server monitoring, log aggreagation, and other such infrastructure to these servers.

 ## Features